rayrfan/Fanray/src/Fan/README.md

   - point to a new db and run the app

-- `Script-Migration` will generate a SQL script from migrations. e.g. `Script-Migration -Idempotent from FanSchemaV1` will generate a script since the `FanSchemaV1` which covers only `FanV1_1`
+- `Script-Migration` will generate a SQL script from migrations. e.g. `Script-Migration -Idempotent -From FanSchemaV1` will generate a script since the `FanSchemaV1` which covers only `FanV1_1`

 - `Update-Database` should apply your migration without running the app, but it could error out with a message like this one,